DataDog/documentation/content/en/account_management/org_settings/cross_org_visibility.md

 ## Create a widget with cross-organization data

-Cross-organization [dashboard and notebook widgets][2] are available for Datadog organizations that exist as a _destination_ organization for at least one [connection](#configure-connections).
+Cross-organization [Dashboard and Notebook widgets][2] are available for Datadog organizations that exist as a _destination_ organization for at least one [connection](#configure-connections).

 Each query in a widget can display data from a single organization.
 You can combine queries into a cross-organization formula query.

 ### In the UI

-Dashboard widgets allow you to create cross-organization queries when the following conditions are met:
+Dashboard and Notebook widgets allow you to create cross-organization queries when the following conditions are met:

 - You have cross-organization visibility enabled in your organization
 - At least one connection exists where the current organization is the destination